Success! this Exam Successfully Added.

 Official Website ibps.in

-IBPS Clerk Online Application Starts From 01 July 2024
+IBPS Clerk Online Application Starts From To Be Notified

-IBPS Clerk Online Application Ends On 21 July 2024
+IBPS Clerk Online Application Ends On To Be Notified

-Result of IBPS Clerk Preliminary Exam September, 2024
+Result of IBPS Clerk Prelims Exam To Be Notifie

-IBPS Clerk Mains Admit card September/ October, 2024
+IBPS Clerk Mains Admit card To Be Notified

 The category-wise fee structure for IBPS Clerk online application is given below.
 Fee/Intimation charges once paid will not be refunded on any account nor can they be held in reserve for any other examination or selection.
 The application fee must be paid online itself.
 To know more check the complete guide for IBPS Clerk Application.